Select Page

 I have to ask the questions

-Taking a risk as I write this
+I am taking a risk as I write this

-Taking a risk as I write this:
+Taking a risk as I write this and ask these questions:

-Part one
+Part one:

 Would it be alright if I venture into a few different questions for us?